cbcyd/inf_labs/lab3/README.md

-# Student Portfolio
+# Lab3

-## Description

-This project is a simple student portfolio website.
-It showcases the student's labs, provides links to their GitHub and Telegram, and allows the labs section to be shown or hidden.
+This project contains HTML, CSS, and JavaScript files that create a simple student portfolio website.

 ## Files

-### index.html
+### `index.html`

-This is the main HTML file for the project.
-It contains the structure of the web page, including a container for the student's information and labs.
-The labs can be toggled to show or hide using a button.
+This file contains the HTML structure of the portfolio.
+It includes a container with personal information and a section for lab descriptions.
+There is also a button to toggle the visibility of the lab descriptions.

-### styles.css
+### `styles.css`

-This file contains all the styles used in the project.
-It defines the look and feel of the web page, including the color scheme, font, and layout of the elements.
-It also includes styles for the show/hide labs button and the labs themselves.
+This file contains the CSS styles for the portfolio.
+It defines styles for the body, container, info section, labs section, and individual lab descriptions.
+It also includes styles for the "Show/Hide Labs" button and its hover state.

-### main.js
+### `main.js`

-This is the JavaScript file.
-It contains the functionality for the show/hide labs button.
-When the button is clicked, it checks the current display status of the labs and toggles it.
+This JavaScript file adds interactivity to the portfolio.
+It contains an event listener for the "Show/Hide Labs" button that toggles the visibility of the lab descriptions when the button is clicked.

-## Usage

-To use this project, simply open the index.html file in a web browser.
-You can click the "Show/Hide Labs" button to display or hide the labs.